Billing – Families are billed on a fortnightly basis, so fees are expected to be paid two weeks in

 strengths based approach.
 Section A of the ISP Guidelines has further information about the

-2. Specialist Equipment Library in each jurisdiction allowing eligible ECCC services to borrow
+role of the IA. - Specialist Equipment Library in each jurisdiction allowing eligible ECCC services to borrow

 equipment to facilitate and support the inclusion of a child (or children) with additional